benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q189.png)

 Green rectangles and orange rectangles below a relationship can also be **chained**.
-When chained, each element serves as a filtering step.
-The branch's constraint is met only if there is an assignment that passes all the filtering steps.
+When chained, each green/orange rectangle serves as a filtering step.
+The branch's constraint is met only if there is an assignment that passes all filtering steps.

 Here is an example: